openstack-k8s-operators/edpm-ansible/docs/source/contributing.rst

 in order to avoid certain common pitfalls and needless frustration during code review.

 These guidelines may change, depending on evolution of the project.
-However, all changes should be perfomed with consideration for other developers workflow and for projects using edpm-ansible collection.
+However, all changes should be performed with consideration for other developers workflow and for projects using edpm-ansible collection.

 General recommendation
 ++++++++++++++++++++++

 Test your code locally, if it is at all possible, to shorten the development loop and minimize unnecessary use of CI.
-Before commiting your changes, run `pre-commit`_ check to avoid needless issues with style, such as indentation.
+Before committing your changes, run `pre-commit`_ check to avoid needless issues with style, such as indentation.

 .. note::